Messi wins World Cup, Argentina beats France on penalties - WHIZ News

 Europe’s run of four straight World Cup winners, dating to 2006, came to an end.
 The last South American champion was Brazil, and that was also in Asia — when Japan and South Korea hosted the tournament in 2002.

 In Qatar, Argentina backed up its victory from last year’s Copa America, its first major trophy since 1993.
-It’s quite the climax to Messi’s international career, which might not yet be over at the age of 35 because he is playing as well as ever.
+It’s quite the climax to Messi’s international career, which is not over just yet.
+He said after the match that he would continue to play with the national team.

-It was quite the finale, too, for a unique World Cup — the first to be played in the Arab world.
+It was quite a final for a unique World Cup — the first to be played in the Arab world.

 For FIFA and the Qatari organizers, a final between two major soccer nations and the world’s two best players represented a perfect way to cap a tournament laced in controversy ever since the scandal-shrouded vote in 2010 to give the event to a tiny Arab emirate.